-It flows like a river, ceaselessly day and night.
+Time flows like a river, ceaselessly day and night.

 Wenjin Wang received his BSc in Biomedical Engineering (in the top-class program) from Northeastern University (China) in 2011; his MSc in Artificial Intelligence from University of Amsterdam (The Netherlands) in 2013, with the full scholarship; and his PhD in Electrical Engineering from Eindhoven University of Technology (TU/e, The Netherlands) in 2017, with the PhD thesis "Robust and Automatic Remote Photoplethysmography".
 His earlier PhD work in camera-based vital signs monitoring led to 11 journal publications (8 times the first author), 4 conference papers (2 times the first author), and 8 patent applications (with Philips Research).
 After PhD, he joined Philips Research as a scientist, working on contactless monitoring technologies.
-He is also a guest researcher at TU/e.
+He is also an assistant professor at TU/e.

 No ancillary activities